chronos-pramantha/orbital-cotwo-web/README.md

 ```

-* run `python src/xco2.py` to create database table
-* download files from NASA using the script in `files/` (you can use the Python script or `wget` with the txt file)
+* download files from NASA using the script in `files/` (you can use the Python script or `wget` with the txt file; you don't need to download them all, some of them are enough for a test)
 * run `main.py` to dump data from files to db
 * run `serve.py` to start the server
 * try `curl 127.0.0.1:5000`